 More than 90% of customers read reviews before making a purchasing decision.
 This means most of your potential sales are at the mercy of what former customers say about your products or services.

 In a world where gratification is often expressed through silence, you’ll need a tactful way of asking your customers to speak up about what you’re doing right.
 Otherwise, how can you expect people to trust your company?
 Feedback is all-important when running a business.
 So, how do you get it?

 Enter the review request campaign.

-When to request reviews
+When to Request Reviews

 The success of a review request campaign hinges upon seizing the most opportune moment to ask for a customer review.
 Here are 5 of them:

 Think about which of your brand’s online channels will benefit most from a positive review.
 Is it directly on a product page on your site?
 Is it in a niche industry forum?
 The Better Business Bureau?
 Make it a cakewalk for customers to review your business by adding the appropriate links for online reviews in your request email.

 Here are a few examples of some of the most prominent review destinations across the web: